axibase/atsd/integration/tableau/examples/sum_by_year_for_two_metrics.md

 ## Steps

-> Don't forget to specify at least time/datetime and entity in INNER/FULL OUTER join
+- Specify at least time/datetime and entity in INNER/FULL OUTER join
 - Drag-and-drop _Datetime_ onto the column field
 - Drag-and-drop both _Value_ onto the rows field
 - Change _Automatic_ to _Bar_ in drop-down at _All_ section at Marks Card